PaulRijnvos/TennisGame-Kata-Java/README.md

 ### Stage9

 Most programmers would be happy with this version of the code.
 It looks pretty clean and is good maintainable.
-But for me it still has a step to take from the given scoring rules to this code.
+But for me there still is a step to take to get from the given scoring rules to this code.
 These are the scoring rules given by the kata:
 ![Alt](images/TennisGame1_kata_scoring_rules.png "Title")

 Rule1 specifies only 1 rule to determine the winner.
 We still need 2 if-statements for that and the wording of the rule needs "translation" to "coding".
-Wouldn't it be clearer if we introduce a "WinRule" that we can ask if it is applicable and if so apply that rule?
+Wouldn't it be clearer if we introduce a "WinRule" that we can ask if it is applicable and if so then apply that rule?
 This is the TennisGame_WinRule:
 ![Alt](images/TennisGame_WinRule.png "Title")
-Officially we need testers for this new class.
-Except we have a fully covering test that shouldn't fail.
-So as long as this test doesn't run into problems I dare to postpone these tests.
+Officially, we need testers for this new class.
+However, as long as we still have a fully covering test that is not allowed to fail and does not cause any problems, I dare to postpone these new tests.
 ... and it is still green..

 And this is the application: